 A smart home is a residence that uses internet-connected devices to enable the remote monitoring and management of appliances and systems, such as lighting and heating.

-Smart home technology, also often referred to as home automation or domotics (from the Latin "domus" meaning home), provides homeowners security, comfort, convenience and energy efficiency by allowing them to control smart devices, often by a smart home app on their smartphone or another networked device.
+Smart home technology -- also often referred to as home automation or domotics from the Latin word domus, meaning home -- provides homeowners security, comfort, convenience and energy efficiency by letting them control smart devices, often using a smart home app on their smartphone or another networked device.

 Examples of smart home technologies

 Nearly every aspect of life where technology has entered the domestic space -- including lightbulbs, dishwashers and other appliances -- has seen the introduction of a smart home alternative:

 - Smart TVs.
 These TVs connect to the internet to access content through applications, such as on-demand video and music.
 Some smart TVs also include voice or gesture recognition.

 - Smart lighting systems.
 In addition to being able to be controlled remotely and customized, smart lighting systems can detect when occupants are in the room and adjust lighting as needed.
 Smart lightbulbs can also regulate themselves based on daylight availability.

 - Smart thermostats.
 Smart thermostats, such as Google Nest, come with integrated Wi-Fi, letting users schedule, monitor and remotely control home temperatures.
 These devices also learn homeowners' behaviors and automatically modify settings to provide them with maximum comfort and efficiency.
 Smart thermostats can also report energy use and remind users to change filters.

 - Smart door locks and garage door openers.
 Homeowners can use smart locks and garage-door openers to grant or deny access to visitors.
 Smart locks can also detect when residents are near and unlock the doors for them.